This feature is currently testing in an open Beta.

 You can classify accounting events in greater detail in a number of places: Item Types, Catalog Items, Payment Methods, and Location Settings.

 - Item Types

 - There may be times when you want to assign item types to their own unique account

-- Navigate to All Settings-->Item Types.
+- Navigate to Company Settings-->Catalog-->Item Types.

 - Edit the Item Type you wish to connect to a certain account, and enter that specific account name into the appropriate box.